EzekielLewis/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+# Project 3: Around The U.S. se_project_aroundtheus

+### This project is designed to explore the US and it has been enabled to add and edit images.
+This is the third project in the Triple Ten web development program.
+It was created using HTML & CSS followed a Figma layout.
+We used and followed teh BEM format when designing the website.

+###

 - Intro
 - Figma